2014 Chateau d'Yquem Sauternes Blend

 A stunner, sporting tropical mango and papaya notes that glide along beautifully, while heather honey, pineapple chutney and toasted coconut flavors fill in through the finish.
 Delivers an amazing mouthfeel that is...

-VN 97
+JL 97

 DC 96